 Device management

 Suitest aims to simplify testing your apps on as many devices as possible at once.
-You can configure your own devices with Suitest or use the ones made publicly available from other organizations.
+You can configure your own devices with Suitest, use devices shared by another organization, or devices from the Suitest public device lab.

 All the devices which are available to you can be found in a convenient overview from within your account.